luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 ---

 I am a [Ph.D.
 Candidate in Economics](https://www.tse-fr.eu/people/luise-eisfeld) at the [Toulouse School of Economics](https://www.tse-fr.eu).
-I will be on the academic Job Market in 2022/2023.
+I am on the Job Market in 2022/2023.

 Research interests:
 * Primary: Economics of Digitization; Empirical Industrial Organization